 - 1. Place the ATV on a level surface. - 2.
-Warm up the engine for several minutes, and then turn it off. - 3.
-Wait at least ten minutes until the oil level settles before checking. - Remove the engine oil filler cap, and then wipe the dipstick off with a clean rag.
-Insert the dipstick in the filler hole (without screwing it in), and then remove it again to check the oil level.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Wait a few minutes until the oil settles.

+4. Remove the engine oil filler cap and wipe off the dipstick with a clean rag.